Discreteness of the complex hyperbolic ultra-parallel triangle groups

-\end{proof} \begin{rem} Following the terminology in \cite{gro}, the parameter $\alpha$ is referred to as the angular invariant of the triangle $(C_1, C_2, C_3)$.
-According to the remark on page $7$ of \cite{gro}, we can restrict $\alpha$ to the interval $[0, \pi]$, because ultra-parallel triangle groups with angular invariants $\alpha$ and $2\pi - \alpha$ are conjugate by an anti-holomorphic isometry.
-In the rest of the paper, we assume that $\alpha\in[0, \pi]$. \end{rem}
+\begin{rem} Following \cite{pra}, the parameter $\alpha$ is known as the angular invariant of the triangle $(C_1, C_2, C_3)$.
+As noted in the remark following Proposition~1 in Section~3 of \cite{pra}, we assume throughout the paper that $\alpha \in [0, \pi]$. \end{rem}